-Often when we have a goal it can seem impossible to know how to start.
-To achieve our goals we need to understand where to start and what steps are needed to complete our goal.
+It can be hard to know where to begin in addressing violence and building strong communities.
+To achieve our goals we need to understand where to start and what steps are needed.
 By learning how to set SMART goals (Specific, Measurable, Attainable, Relevant and Timely) we can be successful and effective.
 Here are some activities to help us set SMART goals, the next activities are about building on our own resiliency and connecting with community to achieve our goals.
+Goals can be personal or community based.
+A personal goal could include respectful communication or intervening when you see men or boys being disrespectful to women, girls or Two-Spirit people.
+Community goals could include being a role model to young men and boys, talking to family or friends about honouring Indigenous women, girls or Two-Spirit people or teaching men and boys about toxic masculinity and gender roles.
+Learning how to address violence in our communities can be difficult but supports are available and are discuss later in the workbook.

-- 1. Read through each section in the goal worksheet and begin to think about how your goal can fit into these categories. - 2.
+- Read through each section in the goal worksheet and begin to think about how your goal can fit into these categories. - 2.
 If you need support reach out to service providers in your community.
 Take the time you need to think about your goal.